-1028.
+1055.
 Lastly, Section 16 of the Safety Data Sheet states: "It is the responsibility of the user to determine applicability of this information and the suitability of the material or product for any particular purpose."
 Although the Hazard Communication Standard imposes duties on manufacturers and importers of hazardous chemical products to evaluate their hazards and to provide safe use instructions, by this statement Bedrossian's appears to disclaim those duties, fails to take responsibility for its defective product and defective warnings and use instructions, and wrongfully attempts to shift its responsibility for causing silicosis among fabricators to "the user," i.e., to the fabricators themselves who are the victims of the artificial stone silicosis epidemic.

-1029.
+1056.
 Apparently, Paragon Industries, Inc. never prepared a Safety Data Sheet for any of the products the company imported, distributed or sold at any time prior to March of 2021.

-Knowledge of the Silicosis Hazard by Paragon Industries' Officers

-1030.
-Throughout the time that Paragon Industries sold artificial stone products, exposing stone countertop fabricators and installers to crystalline silica from the products, Paragon Industries' officers and directors were aware that its artificial stone products were defective because they contained extremely high concentrations of crystalline silica, were aware that the use instructions that the company provided were inadequate to prevent silicosis and would actually cause silicosis in exposed workers, and were aware that fabrication companies could not protect fabricators from the lethal silicosis hazard presented by Paragon Industries' defective artificial stone products.
+Knowledge of the Silicosis Hazard by Paragon Industries' Officers officers and directors were aware that its artificial stone products were defective because they contained extremely high concentrations of crystalline silica, were aware that the use instructions that the company provided were inadequate to prevent silicosis and would actually cause silicosis in exposed workers, and were aware that fabrication companies could not protect fabricators from the lethal silicosis hazard presented by Paragon Industries' defective artificial stone products.
 Among Paragon Industries' officers and directors who had this knowledge but who nevertheless consciously disregarded the health and safety of fabricators are: Larry E. Bedrosian, CEO; Gardnar O'Brien, CFO; Janice A. Bedrosian, Secretary; Nirbhay Gupta, CTO; Matteo Polvara, VP Italia Operations; Bob Papazian, Director Medical & Science Operations; and Eddie Bedrosian, Marketing Director.